 “This pack strikes a perfect balance, rigidly carrying a heavy load but still allowing you to move around comfortably,” Jenkins said.
 “It keeps the load close to your body and situated comfortably on your hips.”

 Last year, the K2 was upgraded and phased out.
-The new K3 series starts with the foundation of the K3 Spyder frame.
-The K794-alloy frame, the straps, and the belt weigh just 2 pounds 14 ounces total, and it carries very heavy loads thanks to rigid vertical support.
+The new K3 series starts with the foundation of the K3 Spyder frame ($375).
+The K794-alloy frame, the straps, and the belt weigh just 2 pounds, 14 ounces total, and it carries very heavy loads thanks to the rigid vertical support.

-Best Deer Pack on a Budget: Badlands 2200
+Best Deer Pack: Badlands 2200

-It starts with T-5 aircraft-grade aluminum frame and tough fabric.
+It starts with a T-5 aircraft-grade aluminum frame and tough fabric.
 Hunt-specific features include the ability to carry a rifle, bow, or pistol.
 It also has a spotting scope pocket to protect the glass when traveling over rough terrain.

 And if something goes amiss?
 Well, this warranty spells it out well: